terraform-google-modules/terraform-google-pubsub/README.md

 This module makes it easy to create Google Cloud Pub/Sub topic and subscriptions associated with the topic.

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [0.2.0][v0.2.0].

 ## Usage

 This is a simple usage of the module.
 Please see also a simple setup provided in the example directory.